We value Design Technology. WE ARE DESIGNERS and TECHNOLOGISTS!

 - The ability to manage risks exceptionally well to manufacture products safely and hygienically.

 We encourage staff to teach DT every week or every other week dependent on what works best for their children.
 The Kapow units are 4 weeks long and have 4 sessions within the topic.
 The expectation is that five DT topics are taught over the year with Summer 2 being an opportunity to share their learning within their Key Stage.
-Summer is also when we will plan DT projects ran by external visitors and other local schools.
-This gives our children the exciting opportunity to meet experts in mechanics, nutrition and structure development and inspire their future dreams and desires.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in design technology.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
 Monitoring in design technology includes: book scrutiny, lesson observations and/or learning walks, child and staff voice.